Nunes memo: Release of Carter Page FISA warrant applications

+The October 2016 warrant was the first FISA application targeting Page in the Russia investigation.
+Page had been the subject of a previous FISA warrant in 2014.

 The day after the applications were released, Trump asserted that they confirmed the Justice Department and FBI had misled the FISA court and as a result his campaign had been illegally spied on to benefit the Clinton campaign.
 Trump also quoted notable writer Andrew McCarthy, who had called into question the integrity of the FISA court itself.

+Republican Senator Marco Rubio disagreed, stating: "I don't believe that them looking into Carter Page means they were spying on the campaign."
+Following the December 2019 Inspector General report, Rubio revised his assessment, stating in May 2020 that FBI agents "omitted exculpatory information, they lied to the court, they left things out, they in fact doctored and altered material to present to the court."